- Who is Open Rights Group?

 If you support one of our campaigns or take an action on our website:

 If you sign an Open Rights Group petition or campaigning action, we collect the information you provide including your name, email address and postal address.
 We collect information required for the campaign action itself.
 For example, your postcode is necessary for letter campaigns to Members of Parliament to verify you are a constituent.
 The legal basis for this processing is your consent.

 If you use one of our campaign tools to send an email to third parties, a copy of your email is automatically generated by our systems.
 We store this copy for no longer than 30 minutes, after which the email body is erased.

 If you subscribe to our emails:

 We collect the information you provide – your name and email address – in order to send you updates about our work, when you sign-up online to receiving emails from us.
+We also record which campaigns you have participated in, and whether you have made a donation so we can send you relevant information about these campaigns.
 The legal basis for this processing is your consent, which you may withdraw at any time by unsubscribing to our emails.

 If you donate to us:

 If you make an online donation to us, you are asked to provide your name, email address, telephone number and payment information this information is used to process your donation.
 The legal basis for this processing is entry into a contract with you to facilitate the donation and we retain this data on the basis of compliance with legal obligations related to taxation and finance that require us to maintain records of these transactions.

 If you join us as a member making regular donations:

 In addition to the processing related to making a donation described above, if you join us as a member making regular donations we will retain your name, email address, telephone number and payment information in order to correspond with you about the impact of your donations on our work.
 The legal basis for this processing is your consent and entry into a contract with you to facilitate the ongoing donations.